 The Part II course in History and Philosophy of Science gives students an insight into the historical development of science, medicine and technology.
 It addresses questions about the nature of scientific knowledge, and critically examines the social authority given to scientific expertise.
 It thus provides essential resources for understanding some of the most significant institutions in the world today.

 This is a full-time Part II course in the Natural Sciences Tripos.
 We also offer three single-paper options to students taking the NST Part II course in Biological and Biomedical Sciences, Part IIB of the Human, Social and Political Sciences Tripos, and Part IIB of the Psychological and Behavioural Sciences Tripos.

 Option A consists of:

-- three unseen written examinations chosen from the 11 papers;
+- three unseen written examinations chosen from the nine papers;

 - a dissertation;